How can I assess if a member is trustworthy?

 - A profile may also include comments from other members as well as about other members.
 If you do not want to rely on self-presentation only, these comments will tell you what experiences other members had with this person.
 However, when reading comments, please bear in mind that for various reasons many find it more difficult to write honest comments about a not-so-good experience than to write flattering comments about a good experience.
 Comments may therefore not always tell the whole story, or never be written at all.
 In addition to the comments written about the member in question, the comments that this member has left on other profiles might be of interest and reveal some of the member’s personality.

-- The section “Family and close friends” on the profile shows you who this person lives with or who are his/her best friends.
+- The section “Family and friends” on the profile shows you who this person lives with or who are his/her friends.
 This means that you may meet these people too if you are staying with this member.
 Check out their profiles as well to find out more about them.
-This section is sometimes misunderstood and may include members who are not that close.
-The text will often reveal that.
-Please use this section only for relationships which are relevant for other members in the context of hosting.

 - In cases of serious complaints against a member we might put a warning on that member’s profile (or depending on the situation, remove this member from BeWelcome completely) to make sure you are aware of reported serious safety issues with this member.